Gas and electricity for tenants

 - The Citizens Advice consumer helpline can offer help and advice at any time if you’re having problems switching.

-- If your landlord pays for your energy, their guide on what your landlord can charge for your energy (opens another website) may also help.
+- If your landlord pays for your energy, the Citizens Advice guide on what your landlord can charge for your energy (opens another website) may also help.

 More tenant energy guides

-- For more answers to common tenant queries on switching, see our guide: Your energy rights as a tenant (opens another website)
+- For more answers to common tenant queries on switching, see the Citizens Advice guide: Your energy rights as a tenant (opens another website)

 - Who is my gas or electricity supplier?